 Old mesh generation algorithms like Lloyd algorithm cannot handle steep resolution transition well, and obtuse triangles are often uncontrollably generated in Delaunay triangularization, a well-known issue in MPAS-A’s mesh generation for years.
 With obtuse triangles in the dual mesh, the relevant part in the Voronoi primal mesh are called poorly-staggered or off-centered.
 It is well-known that these poorly-staggered parts generate error in dynamic core of MPAS.

-Our mesh generation algorithm guarantees the resulting mesh satisfy the assumptions in MPAS’ seminal papers* - each dual (Delaunay triangulation) edge crosses exactly one primal (Voronoi diagram) edge - which is equivalent to the no obtuse Delaunay triangle condition.
+Our mesh generation algorithm generates mesh that satisfies the assumptions in MPAS’ seminal papers* - each dual (Delaunay triangulation) edge crosses exactly one primal (Voronoi diagram) edge - which is equivalent to the no obtuse Delaunay triangle condition.

 You can simply use CPAS’ interface to edit, preview and order.